-Currently, the Australian Red Cross Blood Service produces apheresis platelets suspended in 100% plasma.
+Currently, the Australian Red Cross Lifeblood produces apheresis platelets suspended in 100% plasma.
 From 28 March 2019, we will be modifying our collection and manufacturing processes to produce apheresis platelets suspended in platelet additive solution (PAS), using the same additive solution, SSP+, as is presently used in the manufacture of pooled platelets.

 This new component – Apheresis Platelets in Platelet Addition Solution (PAS) – will have reduced levels of residual plasma, which can be expected to reduce the incidence of transfusion-related acute lung injury (TRALI) and allergic reactions in patients receiving these components.
 It is still recommended, however, that transfusion of minor ABO-mismatched apheresis platelets in PAS be avoided unless they are labelled as having ‘Low anti-A/B’.